johannschopplich/nuxt-api-party/docs/guides/interceptors.md

 To cover every request instead, reach for a [hook](/guides/hooks).

-## Available Interceptors

-Nuxt API Party provides four interceptor hooks that correspond to different stages of the fetch lifecycle:

-- **`onRequest`** – Called before the request is sent
-- **`onRequestError`** – Called if the request fails to send
-- **`onResponse`** – Called when a response is received (including errors)
-- **`onResponseError`** – Called when the response indicates an error (`response.ok` is `false`)

 ## `onRequest({ request, options })`

 The `onRequest` interceptor is called before the request is sent, letting you modify the request or options.
-Perfect for adding authentication headers, query parameters, or implementing request logging.
+Use for authentication headers, query parameters or request logging.

 ```ts
 const { data } = await useMyApiData('posts', {